Baoshan, Yunnan: Administrative divisions

 Tengyue, the other major populated area in the county, successfully lobbied for and achieved city status in 2015-16 and is currently in the process of separating itself and the surrounding Tengchong area from Baoshan administratively.

 Demography

 The prefecture has about 2.5 million inhabitants.
+At the end of 2024, the total resident population is 2.399 million, with an overall downward trend.

 Ethnic groups

 Among the resident population, the population of Han is 2,248,140, accounting for 89.69%; the population of ethnic minorities is 258,351, accounting for 10.31%.